Cherokee County, South Carolina: Economy

 Cherokee County is the only county to have three national parks within its boundaries: the Overmountain Victory National Historic Trail, Kings Mountain National Military Park and Cowpens National Battlefield.
 Several historic homes dot the landscape of Cherokee County.
 While many are not generally open to the public, several annual tours of these homes take place.

 Gaffney Little Theatre and Limestone College serve theater enthusiasts, offering plays and musicals ten to twelve times a year.

 Located outside the city of Gaffney is the Cherokee Speedway, a 3/8th mile dirt racing track that hosts several short track stock car racing events.
 Originally constructed in the 1950s, it has had notable early racecar drivers like Bobby Isaac and Curtis Turner compete there.

 A major shopping center is Prime Outlets-Gaffney, which attracts almost 3,000,000 visitors per year, and contains over 80 retail outlets.
 Floyd Baker Boulevard is a major commercial area in Gaffney.
 It has numerous stores and restaurants.
 Uptown Gaffney offers many upscale boutiques, shops and cafes.

 The area's newest attraction is the Cherokee County History and Arts Museum.
 It is located at the old Central School.
 Cherokee County's history, its contributions to the arts, and its role in shaping the culture of the southeast are explored.

 In 2022, the GDP of Cherokee County was $2.1 billion (roughly $37,764 per capita).
 In chained 2017 dollars, the real GDP was $1.8 billion (about $31,928 per capita).
-Its unemployment rate has fluctuated between 3.2-5.3% during 2022 through 2024.
+Its unemployment rate has fluctuated between 3.2 and 5.3% during 2022 through 2024.

 As of April 2024, Dollar Tree, Limestone University, Nestlé, Timken Company, and Walmart are some of the largest employers in the county.